Pushing Tin (1999)

 Quotes from Others

-— “I’m so devoted to the entire cast.
+On the cast: “I’m so devoted to the entire cast.
 They are a very talented, very odd, very ill-assorted bunch that works perfectly for the film.
 There is no safe average in the cast and no safe average in the film.
 You know, you set out to collect this weird platoon of people who are real but who also have to spiral off into this extraordinary kind of comic logic.
-They all are so wonderfully adept and full of technique and invention that I simply just let them go… I rode them with a very light rein because they were so magnificently inventive.” - Mike Newell on Cate Blanchett:
+They all are so wonderfully adept and full of technique and invention that I simply just let them go… I rode them with a very light rein because they were so magnificently inventive.”

-— “[Cate Blanchett is] an absolute chameleon.
+On Cate Blanchett: “[Cate Blanchett is] an absolute chameleon.
 She’s entirely inside the thing.
-In Elizabeth you see this rather horse-faced girl, but in Pushing Tin she is magnificently and convicingly a prom-queenm with a great big cloud of bouffant hair, long nails, and jeans that are painted on her — a Long Island housewife with not quite enough taste and a little bit too much money, but very sexy.
+In Elizabeth you see this rather horse-faced girl, but in Pushing Tin she is magnificently and convincingly a prom-queen with a great big cloud of bouffant hair, long nails, and jeans that are painted on her — a Long Island housewife with not quite enough taste and a little bit too much money, but very sexy.
 What she’s determined to be in a film is adorable and tender and lovable, and by God she is.
-And that’s what she brought along to the set every day. — ‘Ah God, there’s lovely old Cate, whoa gorgeous, don’t hurt that one…’ And she’s not really like that at all.
-She’s actually very cut and dried.”
+And that’s what she brought along to the set every day.”

 Trivia & Facts